Judge Rules Virginia Beach Election System Violates Voting Rights Act

 A federal court ruled the election system in Virginia Beach is illegal under the Voting Rights Act.

-Virginia Beach residents Latasha Holloway and George Allen, who are both Black, filed a lawsuit in 2017, arguing that the city’s election process dilutes minority votes.
+Virginia Beach residents Latasha Holloway and Georgia Allen, who are both Black, filed a lawsuit in 2017, arguing that the city’s election process dilutes minority votes.
 And on Wednesday a judge agreed.

 Seven of the city’s 11 council members represent, and must live in, specific districts, but voters throughout the city get to vote in all of these races.

 U.S. District Judge Raymond A. Jackson said Virginia Beach cannot use this system in any future elections.
 In the 135-page order, he also said the city cannot adopt any other policies or procedures that dilute minority participation in the electoral process.

 The Campaign Legal Center, which represented the plaintiffs in their lawsuit against the city, said Wednesday’s ruling was the result of a “decadeslong process” of communities of color advocating for a change to the at-large district model.